microsoft/cobalt/GETTING_STARTED_ADD_PAT_OWNER.md

     * Create Resource Group and Storage Account for backend state
         * Filter for Storage accounts and navigate to the storage account list
         * Click [+/Add] and enter values for the following fields:
-            * Subscription: Your preferred enterprise subscription for Cobalt
+            * Subscription: Your preferred enterprise subscription for Cobalt template deployments
-            * Resource group: Create new (ex. cobalt-devint-admin-rg)
+            * Resource group: Create new (ex. cobalt-devint-hw-admin-rg or cobalt-devint-az-iso-admin-rg )
             * Storage account name: (ex. cobalttfstates)
         * Click [Review+Create] then [Create]
         * Once deployment for storage account is completed, go to the resource and visit the Blobs sub-menu
-        * Click [+Container] then create a container name (ex. az-hw-remote-state-container) with private access
+        * Click [+Container] then create a container name (ex. az-hw-remote-state-container or az-iso-remote-state-container) with private access

 3. **Configure Azure Devops pipeline using Azure resource values**